Knowledge CentrePolicy BriefsResearchAcademic CentreThink PiecesNewsJoinAboutContact

 The new Register will include people who may have previously made a conscious decision not to make a return, either because they had no interest in voting or did not wish to be included on the list for Jury Duty.
 It is estimated that only 60% of statement forms are returned to Parishes.
 By increasing the accuracy of the register, we anticipate there will be an increase in the total number of people included.
 The risk is that those people remain steadfast in their refusal to engage with the democratic process and if they do not vote, our already low turnout figure will plummet even further.
 Conversely it could provide those who were uncertain about their eligibility status, with the necessary validation to take part in the elections.
 The States Greffe, through vote.je, will run a dedicated communications campaign explaining the changes, highlighting that people may now be eligible who previously may not have thought they could not participate, and everyone will be encouraged to exercise their democratic right and use their vote.

-It is in fact very likely that as a result of such a change turnout would be lower than it would otherwise have been.
-The number of people on the electoral register would be substantially higher as a proportion of the potential number but most of the increase would be of people for whom voting is probably a low priority.
-The number of people who would vote in the election may therefore be higher than it otherwise would have been but the percentage turnout would be lower.
+It is in fact likely that as a result of such a change turnout will be lower than it would otherwise have been.
+The number of people on the electoral register will be substantially higher as a proportion of the potential number but most of the increase will be of people for whom voting is probably a low priority.
+The number of people who will vote in the election may therefore be higher than it otherwise would have been, but the percentage turnout will be lower.

 These points can usefully be demonstrated by looking at the 2022 statistics.